-Aggression (toward people and other animals) is one of the biggest reasons shelter dog’s get sent back to their rescue facility.
-It’s also a reason some people dump their rescue dogs on the side of the road again.
+A dog's aggression toward people and other animals is one of the biggest reasons shelter dogs get sent back to their rescue facility.
+Aggression is also a reason some people dump their rescue dogs on the side of the road again.

-It’s unfortunate…especially as some rescues aren’t 100% straight forward about the needs and behavioral issues of some dogs.
-This is why it’s vital that if you’re going to rescue a dog that you look for a reputable shelter with quality staff and excellent reviews.
+It's unfortunate how rescue dogs get abandoned eventually.
+It doesn't help that some rescuers aren't 100% straightforward about the needs and behavioral issues of some dogs.
+This is why it's vital to go for a reputable shelter with quality staff and excellent reviews if you're going to rescue a dog.

 But what happens if you end up taking a dog home that has aggressive tendencies?
 Is all hope lost?
 Definitely not!

 All dogs have the ability to change.
-You just have to be willing to spend the time and effort to help your dog overcome his/her aggressive tendencies.
+You just have to be willing to spend the time and effort to help your dog overcome their aggressive tendencies.

 How can you help an aggressive dog in your home?
 Here are my thoughts…